 |Scheduled Ancient Monument: Yes|

 Category: Plausible.
 No doubts have been expressed regarding the prehistoric interpretation of this row.

-Looking north eastward along the row (Scale 1m).
+Looking south westward along the row (Scale 1m).

 The southern part of the row is of the double type.
 View from south west.

 The northern part of the row is of the single type.
-View from north east (Scale 1m).
+View from south west (Scale 1m).

 The upper part of the row with a prehistoric settlement on Corringdon Ball in the background (Scale 1m).